sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 After that, it will create `.env` file to your local repository and guide you through setting up the rest of the required environment variables.
 If the `.env` file doesn't exist the application won't start.
-_This `.env` file is only created for local development environment_.
+_This `.env` file is only created for the local development environment_.

 > See the [FTW Environment configuration variables](/ftw/ftw-env/) for
 > more information on the environment variables.